Florida Bounty Hunter Guide: Requirements and Steps

 After completing the above steps, you will become a licensed bail bond agent in the state of Florida.
 In order for your license to be valid, you must be appointed by the Agency.
 Unappointed licenses will expire after four years.

-Bail bond agents must complete 14 hours continuing education (CE) every two years by the end of the licensee’s birth month.
-CE credits must include five hours or law and ethics and nine hours of elective credits.
+Bail bond agents must complete 14 hours of continuing education (CE) every two years by the end of the licensee’s birth month.
+CE credits must include four hours of law and ethics and 10 hours of elective credits.

 Many bail bond agents supplement their income by working in related careers like private investigation or process serving.
 Both careers offer experience that will be valuable to your bail bond agent career.